CenturyLinkCloud/PublicKB/Monitoring-Overview.md

 ### Landing page

-When you access the Cloud Application Manager through Management Site, you will land in the Overview page where you can find your available products.
+When you access the Cloud Application Manager Management Site, you will land in the Events tab by default.
+The Event tab provides a view of events that may be a warning or a critical to your infrastructure based policy checks.

 ![Monitoring site - Landing site](../../images/cloud-application-manager/msa/monitoring-landing-page.png)